 Glass is infinitely recyclable, which plastic definitely is not.
 And glass isn’t made of fossil fuels, like plastic is, but it takes a lot of heat to make glass (2700°F, to be precise), and that heat usually comes from burning fossil fuels.
 And since it’s so much heavier than plastic, shipping glass creates more carbon emissions.

-(Youth To The People sells “refills” of one product – a cleanser that I quite like.
-But the refill is just another glass bottle that’s twice the standard size, and doesn’t have a pump.
-It saves some plastic and glass, but not as much as Activist’s refills.)
+Although there are some promising changes happening!
+When I first published this review (in 2022), Youth To The People sold “refills” of just one product – a cleanser that I quite like.
+But the refill was just another glass bottle that was twice the size, but didn’t have a pump.
+It saved some plastic and glass, but not nearly as much as Activist’s refills.

 Four glass bottles of Youth To The People Superfood Cleanser (reviewed in this article).
 The largest bottle, on the left, is full of bright green face wash, while the other smaller refill sizes are empty.